 Go's concurrency model is built on goroutines and channels.
 Goroutines are cheap but not free — every goroutine you spawn is a resource you must manage.
 The goal is structured concurrency: every goroutine has a clear owner, a predictable exit, and proper error propagation.

-chan<-, <-chan) — the compiler prevents misuse at build timectx.Done() in select — without it, goroutines leak after caller cancellationtime.After in loops — each call creates a timer that lives until it fires, accumulating memory.
-Use time.NewTimer + Reset
+chan<-, <-chan) — the compiler prevents misuse at build timectx.Done() in select — without it, goroutines leak after caller cancellationtime.After in hot loops — each call allocates a timer and creates unnecessary churn; use time.NewTimer + Reset for long-running loopsgo.uber.org/goleak

 For detailed channel/select code examples, see Channels and Select Patterns.